-We are a leading global search firm that focuses on placing individuals into the Energy and Infrastructure space.
-We undertake mandates across the Director, Vice President, Associate and Analyst levels globally.
+We are a leading search firm that focuses on placing individuals in to the Real Estate space.
+We are London based but we undertake mandates throughout Europe and wider CEEMEA.
+We have over a decade of experience, constantly delivering both for our clients and candidates; executing mandates at the Director, Vice President, Associate and Analyst levels.

-Arkesden Energy has over a decade of experience and over the time we have consistently delivered both for our clients and candidates.
-Our clients sit across the advisory and investment space; our advisory clients range from the sector focused teams within the bulge bracket investments banks through the mid-market teams to sector focused independent advisory houses.
-Whilst our investing clients include pension funds, sovereign wealth funds, infrastructure funds and energy focused funds.
+Arkesden Real Estate team works across numerous markets and our clients operate in the advisory and buyside space.
+Our advisory clients range from bulge bracket banks through the mid-market teams to sector focused independent advisory houses.
+Whilst our investing clients include pension funds, sovereign wealth funds, standalone Real Estate Equity and Debt funds.